FSZ1X2/PP5/README.txt

 FBX SDK: 2016.1.1 vs2015
 RUN IN x86

-Animation Control:
+RENDER CONTROL:

+6 for toggle render mesh
+7 for toggle render joint
+(default all true)

+ANIMATION CONTROL:

-8 for each frame
+8 for frame based animation
 9 for switch model
-0 for let the animation loop
+0 for toggle animation loop mode

 CAMERA: